eloyer/stepwise/README.md

 [View demo on CodePen](http://codepen.io/eloyer/pen/KzBbMW)

 ## Where can I use Stepwise?
-Currently the library includes both a jQuery plugin and a Unity client (though the Unity client is currently far behind the plugin).
+Currently the library includes both a jQuery plugin and a Unity client.
 The development of additional clients is welcomed and encouraged.

 ## How can I learn more?
 Explore these links from the wiki: